 So here is a little preview of the continuing War Among the Shadows:

 “No!
 My king!”
 She dropped to his side and held him in her arms.
 His eyes, for a fleeting moment, looked at his Great Wife, his half-sister, with love and sorrow.
-Then the last breath left his mouth and the light left his eyes.
+Then the last breath escaped his mouth and the light left his eyes.
 Stillness came and his ka fled to the West.

 “My husband has died and I have no son.
 I will not take one of my subjects as a husband.”
 The woman who had stood proudly next to her king, beloved by her people, dropped her head.
 “I am afraid…” she said softly, the words barely escaping, and then, with a burst of strength, “This cannot happen to me!
 Now I am alone!”